Medieval Inquisition: Medieval Inquisition in Castile

+During most of the medieval period, intermarriage with converts was allowed and encouraged.
+Intellectual cooperation between religions was the norm in Castile.
+Some examples are the Toledo School of Translators from the 11th century.
+Jews and Moors were allowed to hold high offices in the administration (see Abraham Seneor, Samuel HaLevi Abulafia, Isaac Abarbanel, López de Conchillos, Miguel Pérez de Almazán, Jaco Aben Nunnes and Fernando del Pulgar).

+A tightening of the laws to protect the right of Jews to collect loans during the Medieval Crisis was one of the causes of the revolt against Peter the Cruel and catalyst of the anti-semitic episodes of 1391 in Castile, a kingdom that had shown no significant antisemitic backlash to the black death and drought crisis of the early 14th century.
+Even after the sudden increase in hostility towards other religions that the kingdom experienced after the 14th-century crisis, which clearly worsened the living conditions of non-Catholics in Castile, it remained one of the most tolerant kingdoms in Europe.

+The kingdom had serious tensions with Rome regarding the Church's attempts to extend its authority into the kingdom.
+A focus of conflict was Castilian resistance to truly abandon the Mozarabic Rite, and the refusal to grant Papal control over Reconquest land (a request Aragon and Portugal conceded).
+These conflicts added to a strong resistance to allowing the creation of an Inquisition, and the kingdom's general willingness to accept heretics seeking refuge from prosecution in France.

 Joan of Arc

 In the spring of 1429 during the Hundred Years' War, in obedience to what she said was the command of God, Joan of Arc inspired the Dauphin's armies in a series of stunning military victories which lifted the siege of Orleans and destroyed a large percentage of the remaining English forces at the battle of Patay.
 A series of military setbacks eventually led to her capture in the Spring of 1430 by the Burgundians, who were allied with the English.
 They delivered her to them for 10,000 livres.
 In December of that same year she was transferred to Rouen, the military headquarters and administrative capital in France of King Henry VI of England, and placed on trial for heresy before a Church court headed by Bishop Pierre Cauchon, a supporter of the English.

 The trial was politically motivated.
 Cauchon, although a native of France, had served in the English government since 1418, and he was therefore hostile to a woman who had worked for the opposing side.
 The same was true of the other tribunal members.
 Ascribing a diabolic origin to her victories would be an effective way to ruin her reputation and bolster the morale of English troops.
 Thus the decision to involve the Inquisition, which did not initiate the trial and in fact showed a reluctance throughout its duration.